 The XWiimote project consists of:

 - BlueZ wiimote plugin: The BlueZ stack is the official Linux Bluetooth stack.
 It is available in all major distributions.
-Since bluez-4.96 it contains a wiimote plugin.
+Since bluez-5 it contains a wiimote plugin.
 It allows pairing with Wii Remotes like with any other Bluetooth device.
-The Wii Remotes to not follow Bluetooth specification recommendations so this plugin is needed.
+Wii Remotes do not follow the Bluetooth specification recommendations so this plugin is needed.
 If you run an older BlueZ version or if your Wii Remote is not detected as a Wii Remote, you can simply connect without Pairing/Bonding and everything should work fine without that plugin.

 - xf86-input-xwiimote: Wii Remotes can be used as input devices for all kind of applications.
 However, most Linux systems use X.Org as desktop environment.
 Therefore, we wrote an input driver for X.Org.
 It can provide mouse-emulation and several other handy features based on Wii Remotes.
 See its man-page (man xorg-xwiimote) for the many configuration options.